Best Things To Eat On Cape Cod With Kids

-I can’t think of a better way to honor July 4th than with a blog about Cape Cod, the place where our nation ostensibly began.
-As a food writer from Queens, NY with family roots on the Cape and a school-age son who will try just about anything I feed him, I love to eat on Cape Cod.
+My favorite way to honor July 4th is to spend time on Cape Cod, the place where our nation ostensibly began.
+As a food writer from Queens, NY with family roots on the Cape and a teen son who will try just about anything I feed him, I love to eat on Cape Cod.

 Eat Clam Bellies

 Here is my first essential rule for eating Cape Cod: Clam bellies or bust.
 Don’t under any circumstances order clam strips at the myriad fry shacks for which Cape Cod is known; they’re more breading than clam.
 Whole bellies offer a juicy, briny taste of the sea that will make you reel.

 We favor Seafood Sam’s, Kream N Cone and Captain Frosty’s (we’ve hit all of them in one hedonistic day).
 Try them all and lend your voice to the age-old local debate over who has the best.

 They’re all fast casual and have other options if your kids are less crazy than you about clams.
 We recommend you always eat in, though.
 Hot fried clams will steam and lose their crispiness if you wrap them up to go.

 They all have soft serve ice cream to tempt your young ones but hold out and read on!